After 44 Years, Ken Davis Can Relax

 “I’m really looking forward to my new role.
 It’s exciting,” said Williams.
 “But, of course, we’ll all miss Ken.”

 So what’s Kenny’s plan for retirement?
-Well, he’s still in Gloucester’s Riverdale neighborhood and married to Lisa, his wife of now 43 years who is also a Riverdaler.
-Next Wednesday, the bank will throw Kenny a well-deserved retirement party at—where else?—the American Legion Hall.
+Well, he’s still in Gloucester’s Riverdale neighborhood with Lisa, wife of 43 years who is also a Riverdaler and they plan to simply take time to enjoy domesitc life and their family.
+On Wednesday, the bank will throw Kenny a well-deserved retirement party at—where else?—the American Legion Hall.
 After that, it’s all cigars and running around the Annisquam in his 19-ft. center console Robalo.
 If you don’t know what that is, look it up.

 Congratulations.